vfarcic/cncf-demo/manuscript/develop/nocalhost.md

 code .

 # Open the `Nocalhost` extension in VSCode
-# Change the Kube Config value to `kubeconfig-dev.yaml` int the
+# Change the Kube Config value to `kubeconfig-dev.yaml` in the
 #   project directory
 # Set `dev`
 # Click the `Add Cluster` button